Apramāṇa Bat Yaoguai Chiefs

 Description

-Years ago, in a remote mountain area, there was a small temple built by the local villagers.
-The temple was unattended, housing only a black statue, with dried lamps and an empty censor, indicating that no one came to pray there.
+Years ago, in mountains remote, there was a small temple built by the local villagers.
+The temple was unattended, housing only a black statue, with dried lamps and an empty censer.

 One day, a wandering swordsman passed by and decided to spend the night in the temple before continuing his journey.
 As he was drifting off to sleep, he suddenly heard the sound of wind behind him.
 Opening his eyes slightly, he saw the statue on the altar sprout wings and take flight.
 The creature had scythe-like claws on its feet.
 Terrified, the swordsman quickly rolled over, drew his sword, and engaged in a fierce battle with the statue, eventually slaying it.

 Surrounded by the villagers, who praised and urged him on, the swordsman was led deep into the forest to a larger ancient temple.
 As soon as he entered the hall, he saw incense burning high and candles glowing brightly.
-On the altar sat a larger statue, similar in appearance to the one he had killed before, but gilded in gold, looking particularly majestic and imposing.
+On the altar sat a larger statue, similar in appearance to the one he had killed before, but coated in gold, with a particularly majestic and imposing presence.
 Sensing danger, the swordsman tried to flee, but the statue took flight, flapping its wings to unleash a frosty wind that froze him in place.

-The villagers watched as the golden statue used its hooked claws to pierce the swordsman’s shoulders and dragged him into the back of the temple.
-They all knelt and made their wishes.
+Watching the golden statue used its hooked claws to pierce the swordsman’s shoulders and drag him into the back of the temple, the villagers all knelt and made their wishes.
 The next day, everything they had wished for appeared at their doorsteps.

 Poetry